 Unresolved Grievances

-Despite multiple meetings between Chancellor John Corbally, other University representatives, football coaching staff, the boycotting student-athletes, and their advisors, progress was slow and tensions continued to mount.
-Because they had missed spring practice, the Black players had been suspended from the football team, and Schwartzwalder assumed they would not play that season.
+Despite multiple meetings between Chancellor John Corbally, other University representatives, football coaching staff, the boycotting student-athletes, and their advisors, tensions continued to mount.
+Coach Schwartzwalder had not hired a Black assistant coach.
+Because they had missed spring practice, he had suspended the Syracuse 8 from the football team and assumed they would not play that season.
 The University administration disagreed.
-Corbally and Vice Chancellor Jim Carleton instead directed him to hire a Black assistant football coach and to reach out to the suspended student-athletes to discuss their status for the upcoming season.
+In June 1970 Vice Chancellor Jim Carleton directed Schwartzwalder to contact the student-athletes to determine their status in the upcoming 1970 season.
+Chancellor Corbally charged him to hire a Black assistant football coach by September.

 Coach Schwartzwalder’s Decision